ThePrimeagen/fem-jsperf/lessons/01-introduction/A-intro.md

 javascript works

 * These are transferrable skills.
 Any other GC based language will have similar concepts
+  * Its also transferrable between bun and node and the browser
+  * We will not talk about the dom today
 * It will make you write better code.
 Better code in this case delivers what the customer wants but smoother, crispier, and smothered in coconut oil

 <br/>
 <br/>